 pam-auth-update again after making the changes, the update fails.

 The initial authentication configuration is done through the PAM modules

 is installed, the PAM configuration is updated in

 /etc/pam.d with the

-configured to skip over rules, and the values in the
+libpam-tacplus are configured to skip over rules and the

-The user’s privilege level is determined by the TACACS+ privilege
+A user privilege level is determined by the TACACS+ privilege attribute

-during the user authorization exchange.
-The client accepts the attribute
+the user authorization exchange.
+The client accepts the attribute in

 the attribute name.
 The attribute value must be a numeric string in the